History of Krispy Kreme in Timeline

 May 2016: JAB Holding Company Offers to Purchase Krispy Kreme

-In May 2016, JAB Holding Company made an offer to purchase Krispy Kreme for $1.35 billion.
+In May 2016, JAB Holding Company offered to purchase Krispy Kreme for $1.35 billion to make it privately owned.

-On July 27, 2016, the transaction with JAB Holding Company closed, taking Krispy Kreme private.
+On July 27, 2016, the transaction of JAB Holding Company purchasing Krispy Kreme closed and the company became privately owned.

 September 2016: Most Stores in the Asia-Pacific Region